ansys/pysimai/doc/source/user_guide/config_file.rst

 Location
 --------

-If no ``path`` is given, the ``SimAIClient`` will look at default locations.
+If no ``path`` is given, the :class:`~ansys.simai.core.client.SimAIClient` instance looks at default locations.
 These locations differ according to your operating system:

 * Linux/MacOS: